AMPose: Alternately Mixed Global-Local Attention Model for 3D Human Pose Estimation: Introduction

 \section{Introduction}

 Human pose estimation (HPE) is attractive to researchers in computer vision.
-Particularly, 3D HPE is rather related to real-world applications in human-robot interaction, rehabilitation, and augmented reality.
-Most previous works built their model via the 2D-3D lifting method, which inferences the 2D keypoints in images by off-the-shelf 2D pose models firstly ~\cite{graformer, pavllo, stgcn}, and then the 2D keypoints are taken as the input of lifting models to predict 3D keypoints.
-The method of separating 3D HPE into two phases can abate the influence of image background ~\cite{pavllo}.
+In particular, 3D HPE is rather related to real-world applications in human-robot interaction, sports, and augmented reality.
+Most previous works built their model via the 2D-3D lifting method~\cite{graformer, pavllo, stgcn}, which inferences the 2D pose in images by off-the-shelf 2D pose models ~\cite{cas} first, and then the 2D pose is taken as the input of lifting models to predict 3D pose.
+The method of separating 3D HPE into two phases can abate the influence of image backgrounds ~\cite{pavllo}.

 3D HPE in the video has been developed for several years ~\cite{pavllo, mhformer,mixste}.
-Temporal modeling usually regards temporal information as independent dimension of data or tokens, which demands performance computing to run these models ~\cite{mhformer,mixste}.
+Temporal modeling regards temporal information as independent tokens, which demands performance computing to run these models ~\cite{mhformer,mixste, pstmo}.
 Considering the computational cost, single-frame models can be easier for real-world applications.